elunna/nerfhack-changelog/README.md

 * Almost all items are erodible or destroyable (EvilHack)
   * amulets, rings, wands, and tools are now eligible for erosion and destruction.
   * Silver items can also corrode (xNetHack)
+  * Mineral items can corrode
+  * Bone items can burn
   * The iron ball and chain cannot be destroyed from rusting (EvilHack)
 * Poison gas clouds can rot organic armor
-* Extrinsic poison resistance protects items from rotting in poison gas
+* Extrinsic poison resistance (or the venom property) protects items from rotting in poison gas
 * Monster spellcasters can wear down and destroy any armor with the Destroy Armor spell (excepting crystal plate mail which is immune) (EvilHack)
 * Scrolls can burn up when hitting hot ground in Gehennom.
 (3.7 introduced potions being shattered when dropping on hot ground - this just takes it a step further.)
 * Water damage may disintegrate scrolls, which may occur when dipping (Dynahack)
 * Disintegration rays can vaporize boulders
 * Items can be erodeproofed via confused enchant weapon scrolls or by dipping into non-diluted potions of reflection.
 * Item erosion and negative enchantment can be repaired by dipping into a non-diluted potion of restore ability; read counters on spellbooks can also be refreshed (xNetHack)
+* The damage from item destruction has been increased to double or triple it's Vanilla values.
+*
 **Acid and corrosion:**
 * Acid has been turned into a potent source of item-destruction.
 Wherever acid damage is inflicted, there is now a chance for item corrosion to also occur.
 * Getting hit by potions of acid can corrode armor.